mansi2804/mansi2804/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

-- 🔭 I’m currently working on building awesome projects and honing my coding skills.
+- 🔭  I'm actively engaged in crafting a scalable web application using the MERN stack, sharpening my skills in full-stack development and database management.

-- 🌱 I’m currently learning new technologies and techniques to stay ahead in the game.
+- 🌱 I'm diving into the realm of microservices architecture, learning how to design and deploy resilient and efficient software systems using technologies like Docker and Kubernetes.

-- 👯 I’m looking to collaborate on interesting and impactful open-source projects.
+- 👯 I'm enthusiastic about contributing to an open-source project focused on improving accessibility in software applications, leveraging my expertise in UI/UX design and frontend development to create inclusive user experiences.

 - 💬 Ask me about anything related to software development, web technologies, or programming languages.